sternlc/Spotify-Timer/README.md

 4. Starting with the first song in the list (index 0), the items are sequentially added until the sum of the songs is the same as the desired playlist time.
 There is a leniency of +/-1 second.
 While adding the songs, if the next song added causes the total sum to exceed the desired sum, the first item is removed and the sequence continues until the times are equal.

 ## Example
-This times in this example are simplified.
+The times in this example are simplified.

 1. Start with a list of songs.
 The list is as follows:
 ```